Chriszai/JCWIT/README.md

 # Description

-JCWIT is a  correctness-witness validator used for validating result output by Java verifiers.
-It takes a Java program with safety properties and the corresponding correctness witnesses to validate the verification results.
-JCWIT extracts the invariants from the correctness witnesses and re-injects them as assertion statements into the original program using the Mockito framework.
-A Java model checker is used to re-verify these assertion statements to check whether they are hold in the original Java program.
-In addition, JCWIT determines the completeness of the correctness witnesses by checking for the existence of cycles.
+Witness validation is a formal verification method to independently verify software verification tool results, with two main categories: violation and correctness witness validators.
+Validators for violation witnesses in Java include Wit4Java and GWIT, but no dedicated correctness witness validators exist.
+To address this gap, we presents the Java Correctness-Witness Validator (JCWIT), the first tool to validate correctness witnesses in Java programs.
+JCWIT accepts an original program, a specification, and a correctness witness as inputs.
+Then, it uses invariants of each witness's execution state as conditions to be incorporated into the original program in the form of assertions, thus instrumenting it.
+Next, JCWIT employs an established tool, Java Bounded Model Checker (JBMC), to verify the transformed program, hence examining the reproducibility of correct witness results.

 # Architecture